Public and private archives

-Unfortunately, there are gaps in the records of almost every denomination either through the destruction of many Church of Ireland records, or that records were not kept at all as it was not compulsory for churches to do so.
+Unfortunately, there are gaps in the records of almost every denomination either through the destruction of many Church of Ireland records, or that records were not kept at all as churches weren't required to do so.
 Other types of records will help you fill in such gaps.

 Valuation books and maps

 PRONI hold valuation records from 1828 onwards covering every property in the six counties that make up Northern Ireland.
-Valuations were carried out on buildings and land in order to determine what rates should be paid.
+Valuations were carried out on buildings and land in order to work out what rates should be paid.
 Each book usually provides details such as the name of the occupier, the person from whom the property was leased, and a description of the property.
-The corresponding maps can help you locate a property.
+The corresponding maps can help you find a property.

-In the absence of 19th century census returns, subsequent revisions to the initial valuations are an invaluable resource for tracing the existence, location and movement of families.
+Without 19th century census returns, later revisions to the initial valuations are an invaluable resource for tracing the existence, location and movement of families.

 Tithe applotment books

 Tithe was a tax payable to the Established Church (Church of Ireland).
-There will be a tithe applotment book for virtually every parish and townland in Northern Ireland from 1823 to 1837.
+There will be a tithe applotment book for almost every parish and townland in Northern Ireland from 1823 to 1837.

-In some instances there is no information because:
+In some cases there is no information because:

 - the land was of such poor quality that no tithe could be levied

-- the land was owned outright by the Church and therefore not subject to tithe
+- the land was owned outright by the Church and therefore free from tithe

 - the land was outside the jurisdiction of the Church